 Expert panel on Interest rate risk in the banking book (IRRBB)

-The specialist sub-committee on Interest rate risk in the banking book (IRRBB) is a forum promoting close dialogue between banking supervisors and the banking industry.
+The expert panel on interest rate risk in the banking book (IRRBB) is a forum promoting dialogue between banking supervisors and the banking industry.

-- Capital requirements for such risks
+- capital requirements for such risk.